abaid778/aws/README.md

 # AWS EC2 Linux  various command and tricks
+## How to mount EBS volume into EC2 Ubuntu 14.04 Instance

+1: To verify disk attached or not

+`fdisk -l`

+Last command shows you the Volume ID and Size like this Disk `/dev/xvdf: 10.7 GB, 10737418240 bytes`

+2: make the partition

+`fdisk xvdf`

+3: Next command would be this for make ext4 partition

+sudo mkfs -t ext4 /dev/xvdf1

+4: Now create Directory for mounting point

+`mkdir /backup`

+5: Now mount the new EBS volume to that Directory

+`sudo mount /dev/xvdf1 /backup/`

+6: Next Step add the to /etc/fstab

+`/dev/xvdf1       /backup   ext4    defaults     0       0`

 ## Upload SSL certificate to Elastic Load Balancer

 * configure AWS tool `aws configure`